-Returns information about job that has updated its status (i.e. ceased running, either successfully or with an error).
+Returns dictionary with currently running jobID keys and how many seconds they have been running as the value getUpdatedBatchJob (maxWait: int) → Optional[toil.batchSystems.abstractBatchSystem.UpdatedBatchJobInfo] Returns information about job that has updated its status (i.e. ceased running, either successfully or with an error).
 Each such job will be returned exactly once.